ErdemOzsumbul/msn-backend/README.md

 This provides an overview of the code's content and function.
 ### Reasons for Using this Database Model:
 * **Mongoose and MongoDB Integration:** The code uses Mongoose to simplify access to MongoDB, making working with MongoDB straightforward and efficient.
-* **Specific Fields and Relationships:** The product collection's fields (e.g., name, model, price) and relationships (e.g., keywords, provinces) are defined.
+* **Specific Fields and Relationships:** The users collection's fields (e.g., name, surname,) and relationships are defined.
-* **Data Manipulation:** The model allows you to perform create, read, update, and delete (CRUD) operations more easily and clearly.
+* **Data Manipulation:** The model allows you to perform create, read, (CRUD) operations more easily and clearly.
-* **In order to include a product in more than one category, I categorized it with the help of keywords.**
-* **I did not create a collection because I could find products with the help of keywords.**
+* **I did not create a collection because I could find users with the help of keywords.**
 ### REST API Explanation:

 #### `GET /api/news`